Kurlyk

 });

-A client class for making HTTP requests to a specific host.
+Concrete HTTP client for making requests to a specific host.

 std::unique_ptr< HttpResponse > HttpResponsePtr